 All proposals must include

-- Project Narrative One: Aesthetic Statement – Describe the aesthetic behind your proposed piece in 300 words or less.
+- Project Description Describe your proposed piece in 300 words or less.
 Include the reasons why you chose the site, and how your artistic choices were informed by the site’s inherent characteristics and respond to/comment on the Museum and/or its collections.
 Describe the intended impact on the viewer.

-- Project Narrative Two: Installation Details – Describe what your proposed piece will look like in 300 words or less: include identification of the site, materials, installation, and deinstallation details.
+- Installation Details Describe what your proposed piece will look like in 300 words or less: include identification of the site, materials, installation, and deinstallation details.
 State how your proposal will be implemented and how the site will be returned to its original condition after the exhibition.

-- Budget – Provide a detailed budget supported by written estimates.
-The budget must reflect the cost of materials, subcontracted labor and any expenses related to installation and deinstallation, including returning the site to its original condition.
-All budgets will be carefully reviewed by the jurors and Museum staff, who may recommend revisions.
+- Budget Provide a detailed budget supported by written estimates reflecting the cost of materials, subcontracted labor and any expenses related to installation and deinstallation, including returning the site to its original condition.
+Budgets will be carefully reviewed and may be revised.
 Based on the final budget and corresponding receipts, implementation costs of up to $1,000 will be provided.
 Funds cannot be directly disbursed to the artist.
 All financial transactions will be handled by the Dorner Prize coordinator, with payments processed through the RISD Business Office.

-- Additional Project Materials – Include a separate sheet listing all accompanying project materials including any electronic, audio/visual, or other equipment.
+- Additional Project Materials Include a separate listing all accompanying project materials including any electronic, audio/visual, or other equipment.

-- Previous Work Examples – Include up to three images of past work, with titles and dates of work, media, and dimensions.
+- Previous Work Examples nclude up to three images of past work, with titles and dates of work, media, and dimensions.
 (For those working in collaboration, each artist may submit three visuals of previous work).